 Embedded within this beautifully simple tool is a smart assumption about student motivation: students are more inspired to write and think when they have a limited task at the outset.
 That allows them to gain quick success and build confidence over time.

-To see how the 4-Sentence Paper technique works, let’s use a Big Question from a previous post:
+To see how the 4-Sentence Paper technique works, let’s use an essential question from a previous post:

 Is popular sovereignty a reality or an illusion?